jenglund/rlship-tools/README.md

   - Fixed routing issues in test endpoints by ensuring the path includes the nested '/tribes' route correctly
   - Fixed other tribe tests by ensuring proper Type and Visibility fields in the Tribe struct

+- ✅ **List Repository Transaction Issues**:
+  - Fixed transaction-related problems in the List method of the list repository
+  - Replaced complex transaction-based loadListData approach with a simpler step-by-step loading process
+  - Resolved the "unexpected Parse response 'D'" error caused by row handling within transactions
+  - Improved error reporting with more specific error messages
+  - Added comprehensive test coverage for the List method (80%+)
+  - Ensured proper pagination and handling of zero-limit requests

 ## Development Guidance

 When analyzing test failures, follow these best practices: